GitJit-max/learning-linux/chapter/09-multi-user.md

 #### Sudo ticketing system

 Sudo comes with a ticketing system, that allows a user to run privileged commands for a period of time without the need to repeatedly authenticate.
 When a user invokes sudo and enters their password, sudo caches the credentials for 5 minutes, per user, per terminal session.
-Each subsequent sudo command updates the ticket for another 5 minutes.
-This timeout is configurable at compile-time only.
+Each subsequent sudo command updates the ticket for another 5 minutes. <!--This timeout is configurable at compile-time only.-->

 #### Sudo command history